-Within the past year, a major shift occurred in how we take care of ourselves and others.
-Due to the coronavirus (COVID-19) pandemic, people across the world had to wear masks before they went outside, learn which masks were most effective at protecting against the virus, and understand the difference between regular masks and N95s.
-While we would have never guessed in 2019 that we would find ourselves in the middle of a pandemic, we also would never have guessed that we would be facing a mutation of the same virus over a year later, which is said to be more contagious and makes masks more important than ever.
+Within the past year, a major shift has occurred in how we take care of ourselves and others.
+Due to the coronavirus (COVID-19) pandemic, people across the world have had to wear masks before we go outside, learn which masks are most effective at protecting against the virus, and understand the difference between regular masks and N95s.
+While we would have never guessed in 2019 that we would find ourselves in the middle of a pandemic, we also would never have guessed that we would be facing the same virus over a year later.

-However, it's better to be safe than sorry.
-So to get guidance on which masks are most effective, learn why you should you wear a mask even after getting the vaccine, and remember why you should wear a mask in the first place, see what these medical professionals have to say below.
+However, it's important to know when you do and don't have to wear a mask when you're fully vaccinated.
+So to get guidance on which masks are most effective, learn what you can do after you've been fully vaccinated, and remember why you should wear a mask in the first place, see what these medical professionals have to say below.

 Why should you wear a face mask?

-"Face masks are important to wear since they reduce the transmission of the droplets that carry the virus," says Dr. Nasseri.
-"When we breathe, talk, sneeze, cough, etc. we produce micro droplets that can cause the virus to spread if you are carrying it."
+"Face masks are important to wear since they reduce the transmission of the droplets that carry the virus," Dr. Bita Nasseri, a leading Mayo Clinic-trained physician for 20 years, tells HelloGiggles.
+"When we breathe, talk, sneeze, cough, etc. we produce microdroplets that can cause the virus to spread if you are carrying it."